onnuridmc/ExelBid-RTB-Integration-Guide/ExelBid RTB Integration Guide.md

 ##### 3.2.4 Object: Video

-If not native or video ad, Banner object must be included.
+If not native or banner ad, Video object must be included.

  Name     | Type          | Required, Default | Description
 :---------|:--------------|:-------------|:-------------------------------------------------------------------------------------